 Have you heard the news?

-We are so pleased to share we have reached are targeted goal of $5,000 for our hearing assist system!
-We couldn’t be more pleased and thankful for all the generous support and donations.
-The purchase of the Auris Hearing loop has been approved and we are anticipating availability for September 14th which is our next show “Glorious!”
+We are so pleased to share we have reached are targeted goal of $5,000 for our hearing assist system we’re in the loop!
+We couldn’t be more pleased and thankful for all the generous support and donations.”Glorious!”

 The campaign will still remain open for additional donations.
 These funds will be used towards the purchase of headsets, enabling those without hearing aides to benefit from the system.
 Donations welcome at the box office 1-800-565-7738 or…